phillygogo/Photocopier/README.md

 #How to install?
 Uses Docker for windows (should also work with Docker Linux out of the box)
-- Git clone this container
+- Git clone this repo
 - Download docker
 - run docker-compose run composer install